mmillns2/VIPER/README.md

 interval = 5.0                                      # time between each recording in seconds duration = 300                                      # total number of pressure recordings (0 for infinite)
 ```

+> [!WARNING]
+> Currently the interval is about 3 seconds shorter than how long there actually is between each measurement.
+This is due to inefficient writes to h5 files.
+Therefore, if you want to record measurements every 10 seconds, an interval of 7.0 seconds will give close to 10 second intervals.

 ## How to use